SamOllason/samollason.github.io/_posts/2020-08-07-compilers-interpreters.markdown

 and some of the tradeoffs that have to be made when creating a compiler or an interpreter.
 Hopefully you found this useful and interesting.
 Let me know what you think!

-For further reading I highly recommend [Crafting Interpreters](https://craftinginterpreters.com/) (a free online book).
+For further reading I highly recommend <a href="https://craftinginterpreters.com/" target="_blank">Crafting Interpreters</a>
+(a free online book).